eemg/blipss-tutorial-site/docs/running_blipss.md

 ![Image title](output2.png){ width="800" }
 /// caption
-Image caption

 ///

 This will produce a new `.csv` file whose name ends with `comparecands.csv`.

-## `filter_cands.py`
+## Step 3: Execute `filter_cands.py`

 Next, we have to run the `filter_cands.py` script.
-This script is going to narrow down the search by selecting the channels that have a `S/N>20` and have code `10`.

-To run this script, we have to type the following in the terminal
+This script is going to narrow down the search of periodic signals by selecting the channels that have a `S/N>20` and have code `10`.
+To run this script, we have to type the following command in the terminal

 ```
 python filter_cands.py
 ```

-and the output should be yet another `.csv` file whose name ends with `...filtered.csv`.
+This will output yet another `.csv` file whose name ends with `filtered.csv`.

-## Plotting the results
+## Step 4: Plot the results

 Now that we've managed to filter the candidates that have a `S/N>20` and code `10`, it's time to plot the results for these candidates.
-The script we want to run is called `plot_cands.py` and it has an associated `.cfg` file that needs to be modified with the correct path to your local version of the blipss repo.
+The script that we have to run is called `plot_cands.py` and it has an associated `.cfg` file that needs to be modified with the correct path to your local version of the blipss repo.
 Once you make these edits (following the same process as with previous scripts), you have to run the following command in the terminal